AMSpears/weatherapp/README.md

 ## Future Features

-* Allow users to get an overview of the weather for the specified cities
+* Allow users to get an overview of the weather for the specified cities.

 ## Future Features

-*  Add search bar for users to find the weather for any city
+*  Add search bar for users to find the weather for any city.

 ## Acknowledgements